Chsamir/chsamir.github.io/_pages/about.md

 <p align="justify">
 Chafik SAMIR is an Associate Professor (HDR, HC) at UCA and co-head of MOCA team at  LIMOS (CNRS UMR 6158), France.
 He obtained his PhD from USTL in 2007.
 After spending two years as a postdoctoral fellow in the Machine Learning Group at UCL, he joined UCA as an Assistant Professor in 2009.
 His main research interests are : </p>

-- Data Science & Machine Learning & Artificial Intelligence
+- Artificial Intelligence: Vision, Learning, and  Data Science
 - Gaussian Processes: Spatio-temporal, Deep, Constrained, Reduced, Scalable
-- Optimization, Regression & Fitting on Manifolds
+- Regression: Optimization and Fitting on Manifolds
 - Statistical Shape Analysis: Functional, curves, and surfaces
-- Inference, Regression and Classification in high Dimension

 - With applications to real world probelms : Artificial Vision, Data Science, Indiustrial, Medical, Paleontology, Genomics,   etc.

 -------------------